Jesse Williams’ biggest fan is ready to go to London for the Summer Olympics and watch him compete for high jump gold.

 Williams made the U.S. Olympic team and competed in the 2008 games but did not make it into the finals in Beijing.

-He says it was a great incredible experience to represent his country.
+He says it was an incredible experience to represent his country.

 Grounded for now